30: Frontier Psychiatrist - The Avalanches

 15:16

-to the eye and it has been nice to watch a video on YouTube that it's not a potato scone
+And it's been nice to watch a video on YouTube

 This is an incredibly random song and video.
-I did find it almost nightmarish but honestly

-it wasn't too bad.
-I found it interesting that the track was made using lots of source
+I found it interesting that the track was made using lots of source samples from other tracks.

-samples from other tracks.
-I know nothing about music apart from just the finished product
+I know nothing about music apart from just the finished product.

-So it was it was quite cool to see how it was kind of mashed together, which actually
+So it was it was quite cool to see how it was kind of mashed together,

 15:45